Same Thing, Different Places By D.I. Jolly

 “Who the fuck cares!”

-His words hit her like a slap in the face and seemed to knock the wind out of her, and seeing it he almost felt bad for her, but then didn’t.
+His words hit like a slap in the face and seemed to knock the wind out of her.
+Seeing it, he almost felt bad for her, but then didn’t.

 “Everyone is a unique and special flower, but what does that even mean?
 What difference does that make?”